 DPI encourages all LEAs to consult with their local tribal nations and/or communities in advance of making significant decisions.
-However, this requirement only applies to LEAs that received \$40,000 or more of Title VI Indian Education funds in Wisconsin during 2017 and/or have 50 percent or more of its student enrollment made up of American Indian/Alaskan Native students.
+However, this requirement only applies to LEAs that received \$40,000 or more of Title VI Indian Education funds in Wisconsin during 2017 and/or have 50 percent or more of their student enrollment made up of American Indian/Alaskan Native students.

-School District of Ashland

-Ashwaubenon School District

-Madison Metropolitan School District
+School District of Ashland Lac Du Flambeau School District Ashwaubenon School District Madison Metropolitan School District